What Is Epithelioid Mesothelioma?

 There are several subtypes of epithelioid mesothelioma.
 Some of these subtypes are extremely rare and may even be non-cancerous (benign).

 These subtypes grow at different speeds and respond differently to treatments.
-Identifying a patient’s epithelioid mesothelioma subtype allows oncologists to provide them with a more accurate prognosis.
+Identifying a patient’s epithelioid mesothelioma subtype provides oncologists with a more accurate prognosis.

 Rare subtypes of epithelioid mesothelioma include: